 Content and structure

 I wish to apply for the post of Key Stage 2 Class Teacher at St. Mary’s RC Primary School in Southport, as advertised on the Edge Hill Careers website.
-I am particularly interested in this post as I am a practising Catholic and have registered for the Catholic Teachers Certificate.
+During my recent visit to St. Mary’s RC Primary school I was welcomed into a supportive, engaging learning environment and could see that the values of ‘Aspire, Act, Achieve’ were apparent in all activities within the school.
+I was particularly impressed by the commitment to outdoor learning that I observed, for which I share a passion, and strive to adopt within my own pedagogical approach.
+As well as sharing the values of ‘Aspire, Act, Achieve’.
+I am a practising Catholic and have registered for the Catholic Teachers Certificate.
 I am familiar with the Southport area and enjoyed my teaching practice at a neighbouring school, Millside Primary.

 Reasons why you might be interested in applying could include: